hans-elliott99/stats/stats_for_applications/7a_regression.md

 ```

 Notice that for the second observation, it is the second diagonal of the hat matrix (e) which multiplies with the second observation of y (y2).
-It is natural to think of it as being directly related to the second observation's influence on the fitted values.
+It is natural to think of "e" as being directly related to the second observation's influence on the fitted values.

 Here is a good related stack exchange: [Hat matrix and leverages in classical multiple regression](https://stats.stackexchange.com/questions/208242hat-matrix-and-leverages-in-classical-multiple-regression).